Sara Gunnarsdóttir

-Sara Gunnarsdóttir (born in 1982 in Reykjavik) is an Icelandic director, animator and artist.
+Sara Gunnarsdóttir is an Icelandic director, animator and artist.
 She is mainly known for directing and animating sequences of The Diary of a Teenage Girl (2015) and for directing and animating the Oscar-nominated short film My Year of Dicks (2022).

 Career

 In 2003, Sara received a BFA from the Icelandic Academy of the Arts.
 She also holds an MFA in Experimental Animation from CalArts, from which she graduated in 2012.
 Sara worked on Marielle Heller’s feature The Diary of a Teenage Girl and HBO’s The Case Against Adnan Sayed.
 Her work has been showcased at AFI Fest, SXSW, Annecy and the Telluride Film Festival.